SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 #### There is no INTERNAL
 `INTERNAL` is not a supported reference, since there is no obvious reason that any of the four reference options should be used.
 These reference voltages are presented as they are in the datasheet, but do note that they are what the manufacturer targeted, not what the actual voltage is: The spec is +/- 4% over the temperature range of -40 to 85 C, when Vdd is at least the voltage specified above - though at typical conditions, every time I've checked, it was within 1%; The numbers they give for the voltages are specified to three decimal places (obviously that is convenient because then 1 mV = 1, 2, or 4 LSB), that should by no means be interpreted as a claim that they are *that* accurate.
 It is likely that the 1.024 V reference is usable below 2.5 V, but no guarantees are given.
 Reference voltages exceeding the supply voltage will produce meaningless results and should not be used.

+#### Limits of external refeences
+External reference voltage should be between 1.8v and Vdd if CLK_ADC is higher than 500kHz (by default, it is), however if you slow the ADC clock down, external references as low as 1.0V (they gave 1.024V as the lower limit.
+It is unclear if the slower clock speed must also be used for the internal 1.024V reference.

+This is not all bad news though on the 2-series and Ex, instead of having to slow down for some reference voltages, we get higher max CLK_ADC with external references!
 #### 2-series refs require slightly more headroom
 From careful examination of the table above it can be seen that the minimum Vdd for a given reference voltage is slightly larger for the 2-series - You need slightly more headroom; about 0.5v, compared with around 0.4v for the 1-series.
 This could be a real effect (ie, increased sensitivity of the ADC to adverse operating conditions), or may simply reflect the more conservative approach that appears to have been taken to QA of 2-series parts in general (consider that 2-series parts have a total of 5 errata, with no new ones a year after release, and 4 of those impacted all modern AVRs released at the time.
 Compare to the 0 and 1-series each 0 and 1-series flash size has it's own grab-bag of a few dozen, most of which are on some but not all tinyAVR parts, nothing else, none of which were fixed on the last die rev for 16k 1-series, and some of which are really nasty.